 Section 15-296 Vehicle Accommodation Area Surfaces.

-Subject to subsections (e), (f), (g), and (h) vehicle accommodation areas that (i) include lanes for drive-in windows; (ii) are required to contain more than 1,000 square feet of vehicle storage area; or (iii) contain parking areas that are required to have more than ten parking spaces and that are used regularly at least five days per week shall be graded and surfaced with asphalt, concrete or other material that will provide equivalent protection against potholes, erosion, and dust.
+Subject to subsections (e), (f), (g), and (h) vehicle accommodation areas that (i) include lanes for drive-in windows; (ii) are proposed to contain more than 1,000 square feet of vehicle storage area; or (iii) contain parking areas with more than ten parking spaces and that are used regularly at least five days per week shall be graded and surfaced with asphalt, concrete or other material that will provide equivalent protection against potholes, erosion, and dust.
 Specifications for surfaces meeting the standard set forth in this subsection are contained in Appendix D. (AMENDED 2/4/86; 3/4/86; 6/26/90; 5/6/03)

 Vehicle accommodation areas that are not provided with the type of surface specified in subsection (a) shall be graded and surfaced with crushed stone, gravel, or other suitable material (as provided in the specifications set forth in Appendix D) to provide a surface that is stable and will help to reduce dust and erosion.
 The perimeter of such parking areas shall be defined by bricks, stones, railroad ties, or other similar devices.
 In addition, whenever such a vehicle accommodation area abuts a paved street, the driveway leading from such street to such area (or, if there is no driveway, the portion of the vehicle accommodation area that opens onto such streets), shall be paved as provided in subsection (a) for a distance of fifteen feet back from the edge of the paved street.
 This subsection shall not apply to single-family residences, duplexes, multi-family residences consisting of two dwelling units, homes for the handicapped or infirm, or other uses that are required to have only one or two parking spaces.